openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Video_DownTrans_srt-txt.png
    :width: 500
-   :alt: Video status bar showing srt and txt transcript download options
+   :alt: Video status bar showing srt and txt transcript download options.

 You can also provide transcripts in different formats, such as .pdf, and you can provide transcripts in different languages.
 For more information about